rajjotiwari88/Coursera-IBM-Data-Science-Professional-Capstone-Project/README.md

-# LOCATION RECOMMENDATION FOR RESTRAUNT USING FOURSQUARE API AND MACHINE LEARNING
+# LOCATION RECOMMENDATION FOR RESTAURANT USING FOURSQUARE API AND MACHINE LEARNING
 # 1.Introduction
 Choosing a location for your restaurant is one of just a few keys to profitability.
 Parking and accessibility can be as crucial to a restaurant's success as great food and service.
 There is a famous saying in real estate that also holds true for restaurants: "You make your money when you buy."